Walking in the light

 To be sure, Revelation 21:23-24 is not an exhortation to us to finish the job.
 That's because it is a vision of the future.
 So, the phrase "the nations will walk by its light" celebrates the harvest that has been gathered from around the globe.

 The Bible frequently uses light and darkness to contrast good with evil.
 Remember, for example, Jesus' bold proclamation: "I am the light of the world" (John 8:12)?
-That proclamation was strengthened when John wrote in Revelation that the New Jerusalem will be totally illuminated by the Lamb of God.
+That proclamation was strengthened when John wrote in Revelation that the Lamb of God would totally illuminate the New Jerusalem.

 "Nations" in the sense of "ethnic groups" echoes the "every tribe and language and people" phrase used earlier in Revelation 5:9, 7:9, and 14:6.
 People from "the nations" walking in the Lamb's light will wonderfully fulfill the promise God made to Abraham, Isaac, and Jacob: "All peoples on earth will be blessed through you and your offspring" (Genesis 28:14 as well as 12:3 and 18:18).

 World evangelism has long been described as shedding light in dark places.
-Thus, when Ada Blenkhorn and E. Meyer collaborated in the early 1900s to write a song about Africa's unreached people groups, they called it "Dark Africa."
-Today that title can seem derogatory or disparaging.
+Thus, when Ada Blenkhorn and E. Meyer collaborated in the early 1900s to write a song about Africa's unreached people groups, they gave it the title "Dark Africa."
+Today, that title can seem derogatory or disparaging.
 It was not meant that way.
 That century-old song was written to awaken people to the lack of spiritual light for "the nations" of Africa.

 In addition, we must not ignore the fact that Revelation 21:23-24 announces a fulfillment of the Isaiah 60:3 prophecy: "Nations will come to your light."
 These two prophecies -- one from the Old Testament and one from the New Testament -- will be fulfilled when believers carry out the Great Commission.